liqili/documentation/content/applications/productivity/calendar.rst

 Questions
 ~~~~~~~~~

-In the questions tab, add questions for the invitee to answer when confirming their meeting.
+In the :guilabel:`Questions` tab, add questions for the invitee to answer when confirming their meeting.
 Questions can be configured for question type, placeholder answers, and whether they are required.

 Messages
 ~~~~~~~~

-In the :guilabel:`Introduction Message` section, add additional meeting information that will appear on the invitation.
+In the :guilabel:`Introduction Message` field of the :guilabel:`Messages` tab, add additional meeting information that appears on the invitation.

-Information added to the :guilabel:`Extra Message on Confirmation` section will appear once the meeting is confirmed.
+Information added to the :guilabel:`Extra Message on Confirmation` field appears once the meeting is confirmed.

-Click the :guilabel:`Preview` button to see how the appointment link will look for attendees.
+Click the :guilabel:`Preview` button to see how the appointment link looks for attendees.

-Once the configuration is finished, select :guilabel:`Share` to generate a link to send directly, or :guilabel:`Publish` to publish the appointment selection on the connected Odoo website.
+Once the configurations are finished, click the :guilabel:`Share` button to generate a link to send directly, or click :guilabel:`Publish` to publish the appointment selection on the connected Odoo website.